Immanuel-C/IWindow/docs/src/WindowClass.md

 `void IWindow::Window::SetCursor(Image image, uint32_t hotX, uint32_t hotY)`. sets the cursor to an image.
 The cursor has to be inside the window to show image.
 The image has to have 4 channels, in order `RGBA`, 8 bits/1 byte per channel, the image has to start at the top left corner. `hotX` is the location of the x location that effects cursor events. `hotY` is similer but it is the y location.
 Think of the 'Hot' location has the place cursor events take place (e.g. when you click it will be at the hot location).

+## Win32 only

+When using Xlib these functions wont do anything

 `void IWindow::Window::SetIcon(NativeIconID iconID)` sets the icon using a native icon id.
 See [Enum Structs](./EnumStructs.md).

 `void IWindow::Window::SetCursor(NativeCursorID cursorID)` sets the cursor using a native cursor id.
 See [Enum Structs](./EnumStructs.md).